alexmill/techcamp_2017/README.md

 # Git Intro

+- Register for a [GitHub](https://github.com/) account
+- If you have absolutely no idea what you're doing, consider following a more [in-depth introduction post](http://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
-In your `TechCamp` folder, clone my repository.
+- In your `TechCamp` folder, clone my repository.
 This will create an exact copy of the files I have on GitHub on your local machine:

 ```bash